OFF THE RECORD - Seton Hall Law

 hand-writing-with-pen-on-paper.jpg

-It is important to note, that a good letter of recommendation starts with you setting the tone.
-Once you’ve made a decision on who you want to write your letter, it is important that you ask them if they can write you a GOOD letter of recommendation.
-I am always amazed at how many students leave this up to chance.
-As a result, I have seen many lack-luster letters that do not add value to an applicant’s file at all.
+It is important to note that a good letter of recommendation starts with you setting the tone.
+Once you’ve decided who you want to write your letter, it is important that you ask them if they can write you a strong letter of recommendation.
+While it may seem obvious that you are asking for a strong or good letter, you should leave nothing to chance.
+I have seen many lackluster letters that do not add value to an applicant’s file.

 It is also important to note that your relationship to the recommender matters more than the title that the recommender carries.
 So, make sure that your choice of recommenders ‘makes sense’.

-Law school is an academic experience, so for many schools (including Seton Hall Law School), the first and most important letter of recommendation for law school should be from a professor whose class you have taken.
-This is especially true for recent college or graduate school graduates.
+Law school is an academic experience, so for many schools (including Seton Hall Law School), the general expectation is that letters of recommendation are from a professor whose class you have taken or under whom you have done research.
+This is especially true for recent college or graduate school graduates – admissions committees will scratch their heads if you are a recent graduate and do not have an academic letter, regardless of your GPA.

-If you are a few years beyond graduation and have not stayed in contact with and/or do not believe that a teacher would remember you sufficiently enough, then your first LOR should be from a current supervisor or other individual who can speak to your work ethic, character, and other traits that make you well suited for law school.
+If you are a few years beyond graduation and have not stayed in contact with faculty, then at least one letter should be from a current supervisor or another individual who can speak to your work ethic, character, and other traits that make you well-suited for law school.

 Here are a few helpful hints to keep in mind:

 • Provide what is asked for – if a law school says it only wants two letters – it only wants two.
 All schools set a minimum and maximum number of letters through the LSAC Credential Assembly Service (CAS).
 These should not be seen as guidelines – they should be seen as rules.
-It is fine to send up to the maximum amount – but not more - and you will need to submit at least the minimum in order to have a “completed file” (ready for admissions evaluation).
-Seton Hall Law School requires one letter and allows up to three.
+It is fine to send up to the maximum amount – but not more - and you will need to submit at least the minimum to have a “completed file” (ready for admissions evaluation).
+Seton Hall Law School requires two letters and allows up to three.

 • Give your letter writers sufficient time and information to provide you with the best possible recommendation.
 Set an appointment to meet with your letter writer and update him/her about what you’ve been doing since you last were in contact.
-This also gives you the opportunity to subtly remind the recommender of how terrific you are!
-The difference between a good and great letter is one that contains specific and concrete examples that back up an adjective or accolade.
-In person meetings are the best for this kind of thing, but the phone works also and an email updating the recommender on your recent activities is a final option.
+The difference between a good and a great letter is one that contains specific and concrete examples that back up an adjective or accolade.
+In-person meetings are the best for this kind of thing, but the phone works also, and an email updating the recommender on your recent activities is a final option.

-• Remember that these recommendations are meant for a professional school environment – these are NOT personal references.
-Letters from relatives are not appropriate.
+• To reiterate, these recommendations are meant for a professional school environment – these are NOT personal references.
+Letters from relatives or friends of the family (regardless of stature in the community) are not appropriate.

-• Send law school specific (directed) LORs appropriately.
+• Send law school-specific (directed) LORs appropriately.
 If you are receiving a letter that is intended for a specific law school (i.e. Alumni LOR), be sure that you correctly identify the school(s) to which they should be sent in the CAS process.
-Alternatively, you can have school-specific LORs sent directly from the recommender to the appropriate law school admissions office.

 • Follow up with your recommender(s) with a thank you note.
 You will know that the letter has been added to your CAS file by monitoring your LSAC account.
 Consider your thank you note to be one of many ways to maintain contact with individuals who are part of the professional network that you are building.

-Have any questions about Letters of Recommendation?
-Ask me in the comments below or email me at admitme@shu.edu.
+I hope you find this helpful in navigating and requesting outstanding letters of recommendation.
+If you have any questions about Letters of Recommendation ask me in the comments below or email me at admitme@shu.edu.

 Topics: Advice and Tips, Admissions